laforge49/asynchronous-entities/ae-vault/1wiki/11153-structure-type.md

 - vecmap.

 For example, when the structure type is mapvec, then the value assigned to the gem name when used as a key is a map whose values are vectors.

+The structure type is only present in gem names which are used as keys with values which are not simple scalars.